 This document addresses the elk’s suitability as a MIS and MIS selection criteria.
 This report updates the 2001 MIS Assessment for Rocky Mountain Elk on the Forest, and can be used as a supplement to the 2001 MIS Assessment.
 Detailed information on the species management status and natural history, biology, distribution, abundance, habitat, and ecology at the Forest-level is summarized in the current report.

 The goal of this assessment is to summarize historical and current literature on elk to provide land managers and the public with an objective overview of this species within the Forest.
 Peer reviewed scientific literature and summarized data are the primary information sources used in this report.
-Local data sources (District wildlife biologists and the Colorado Division of Wildlife) were consulted to provide information on distribution, localized abundance, and habitat condition for the Forest.
+Local data sources (District wildlife biologists and the Colorado Parks and Wildlife (CPW) staff) were consulted to provide information on distribution, localized abundance, and habitat condition for the Forest.
 This assessment provides recommendations for the current Forest Plan revision in terms of integrating elk habitat requirements into Forest management planning.
 This report is a working document that will be updated periodically as new information becomes available from peer-reviewed scientific literature and through monitoring of this species on the Forest.
+For instance, CPW is conducting two long-term studies focused on elk population drivers and elk landscape distribution throughout much of the GMUG.
+The distribution information produced from these studies can help drive decisions regarding elk habitat management and trail based recreation on the GMUG.

 HABITAT CRITERIA USED IN FOREST-WIDE HABITAT EVALUATION